MA-Ramirez/BlogPosts/1_PracticalGuide.md

 _Tip: to find a function in the project type `edit(<function_name>)`_

+_Note: to avoid having to write `using Revise`, or any other instruction every time you open your Julia console, you can set up a `startup.jl` file._
+_This file is created in `~/.julia/config/startup.jl` and it runs every time you open your Julia console._
+_In the file you just write `using Revise`.
+You can also add any other instructions that you want._

 ## 4. Create a new branch

 To create and switch to the new branch `git checkout -b <branch-name>`